GameFeeder/GameFeeder/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: "[BUG] <Your title>"
+title: "<Your title>"
 labels: bug
 assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is and on which client it occurs.

 **To Reproduce**
 Steps to reproduce the behavior: